-(Declared as Deemed to be University u/s 3 of UGC Act.
-1956) Visakhapatnam - 45.
+GITAM Institute of Management (GIM) Gandhi Institute of Technology and Management (GITAM) (Declared as Deemed to be University u/s 3 of UGC Act.
+1956)

-Course Code: MHU 846 Course Title: Global Human Resource Management Semester: IV Course Type: ELECTIVE Credits:3 Home Programme(s):MBA Batch/Academic Year: MBA(2 020-2022) Course Leader:

-In the emerging global economic environment, even companies which operate in domestic markets have to contend with global competition.
+Course Code: MHU 846 Course Title: Global Human Resource Management Semester: IV Course Type: ELECTIVE Credits:3 Home Programme(s):MBA Batch/Academic Year: MBA(2020-2022) Course Leader: Dr. B. Krishna Kumari in domestic markets have to contend with global competition.
 The rise of India and its growth story highlights the growing role of multinational companies in India and Indian multinationals in global economy.
 Among the various dimensions of international business, the people dimension or the management of human resources with all its cross cultural complexities and culture fit issues in mergers and acquisitions assume greater significance and pose major challenges.